Open-Source-Raps/open-source-raps.github.io/docs/Raps/0002-always-greene-no-longer-green.md

 title: "#0002 - Always Greene, No Longer Green"
 description: "A rap and accompanying literature built for the Greene Scholars program Summer Camp at LinkedIn during Summer 2023.
 This is intended to teach basic programming through Python in one long lesson, that can be broken up into six parts."
 slug: /Raps/0002/always-greene-no-longer-green
-tags: [Raps, Music, Lessons, Python, beginning, novice, programming, intro]
+tags: [raps, music, lessons, Python, beginner, novice, introduction, programming]
 sidebar_position: 2
 ---